DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_checkevent.md - checks whether an event has some handler(s) specified
 - api/gantt_clearall.md - removes all tasks from the Gantt chart
 - api/gantt_close.md - closes the branch with the specified id
+- api/gantt_collapse.md -
 - api/gantt_correcttaskworktime.md - recalculates the task duration in the work time
 - api/gantt_createtask.md - adds a new task and opens the lightbox to confirm
 - api/gantt_datefrompos.md - gets the date of the specified horizontal  position in the chart area
 - api/gantt_deletelink.md - deletes the specified dependency link
 - api/gantt_deletemarker.md - deletes the specified marker
 - api/gantt_deletetask.md - deletes the specified  task
-- api/gantt_detachallevents.md - detaches all handlers from events (which were attached before by the attachEvent() method)
+- api/gantt_detachallevents.md - detaches all events from dhtmlxGantt (both custom and inner)
 - api/gantt_detachevent.md - detaches a handler from an event (which was attached before by the attachEvent() method)
 - api/gantt_eachselectedtask.md - iterates over all selected tasks in the Gantt chart
 - api/gantt_eachtask.md - iterates over specified tasks in the Gantt chart
+- api/gantt_expand.md -
 - api/gantt_getchildren.md - returns the 1st-level child tasks of the specified parent branch
 - api/gantt_getclosestworktime.md - returns the closest working time
 - api/gantt_getglobaltaskindex.md - get the index of a task in the tree